danweitzel/webpage/content/home/projects.md

 ### Natural Language Processing and Machine Learning
 "Tweet to win?
-An analysis of the Twitter usage of British politicians" (with Iasmin Goes, Abhra Sarkar, and Peter M&uuml;ller)
+An analysis of the Twitter usage of British politicians" (with Iasmin Goes, Vera Liu, Abhra Sarkar, and Peter M&uuml;ller)

 "Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood)